• Buy

 Documents

-Some mineral owners prefer to keep their documents stored inside a mineral management software package.
-Others prefer to keep documents in the cloud, separately from the mineral management software.
-Just make sure the software you choose has a way to export your data.
+Some mineral owners prefer to keep their documents stored inside a mineral management system, where each document can be associated with a specific tract of land or lease.
+Just make sure the software you choose has a way to export your data in the future.

 Tracts & Leases